josh-hrr/api_testing/README.md

    - Make sure you have Postman installed on your machine.
 You can download it from [here](https://www.postman.com/downloads/).

 2. **Import Collection:**
-   - Download the JSON file for this collection.
+   - Download the JSON file for this collection e.g. "Regression_Suite_API".
    - Open Postman and click on the "Import" button in the top left corner.
    - Select the downloaded JSON file to import the collection into Postman.